MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 10. Position the person’s face in a well-lit area front of the camera.
 11. Watch the browser console for face recognition data to come through.
 Face recognition data is sent at a rate of about once per second, but this timing may vary significantly.
 12. When finished, click **Stop Face Recognition**.

+**Note: The face detection and recognition data that Misty sends is described in detail [here](/onboarding/creating-skills/writing-skill/#websocket-connections).**

 ## Moving Misty's Head - BETA